theodo/S4/README.md

 # S4: Serverless Simple Storage Service

-**S4** is a serverless stack designed to deploy minimal [AWS](https://aws.amazon.com) resources to safely handle file upload and download for any application.
+**S4** is a serverless stack designed to deploy minimal [AWS](https://aws.amazon.com) resources to safely handle file upload and download for any application with different Access Control Lists for upload and download.

 The three core functionalities of S4 are: